Destroying Fall Muskie Myths

 And that is the point.

-Because so many muskie anglers are like lemmings, creatures of habits, they repeatedly fish the same well-known and easily identified community locations, as if somehow needing to convince themselves that what they're doing is scientifically sound.
+Because so many muskie anglers are like lemmings, creatures of habit, they repeatedly fish the same well-known and easily identified community locations, as if somehow needing to convince themselves that what they're doing is scientifically sound.

 In the process, however, they are leaving unscathed so many better late fall locations that you can savour for yourself.
 And where you can make your Northern Ontario muskie dreams come true.